SoxFace/goldieDocs/README.md

 # goldieDocs
 "Examples make everything better"

-## Q. What if you could suppliment documentation with different types of examples?
+## Q. What if you could supplement documentation with different types of examples?
 goldieDocs aims to be a crowd sourced respository.
 Providing examples of JavaScript features in various formats (code snippet, GIF, text etc.).

 ## Getting started